varnish/Varnish-Book/varnish_book.rst

   - Invalidate caches explicitly
   - ``vcl_purge`` is called via ``return(purge)`` from ``vcl_recv``
   - ``vcl_purge`` removes all variants of an object from cache, freeing up memory
+  - The ``restart`` action return can be used to update immediately a purged object

 2) Banning